CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
-2. Should be able to hold up to 500 tasks.
+2. Should be able to hold up to 800 tasks in total (including completed).
 3. Should come with automated unit tests.
 4. Should use a Continuous Integration server for real time status of master’s health.
 5. Should be kept open source code.
 6. Should favour DOS style commands over Unix-style commands.
-7. Should be able to accept minor mistakes in the commands entered.
-8. Should adopt an object oriented design.
+7. Should adopt an object oriented design.
-9. Should not violate any copyrights.
+8. Should not violate any copyrights.
-10. Should have a response time of less than 1 second, for every action performed.
+9. Should have a response time of less than 1 second, for every action performed.
-11. Should work offline without an internet connection.
+10. Should work offline without an internet connection.
-12. Should work as a standalone application.
+11. Should work as a standalone application.
-13. Should not use relational databases to store data.
+12. Should not use relational databases to store data.
-14. Should store data in an editable text file.
+13. Should store data in an editable text file.
-15. Should not require an installer.
+14. Should not require an installer.
-16. Should not use paid libraries and frameworks.
+15. Should not use paid libraries and frameworks.

 ## Appendix D : Glossary